 There are many biker subcultures throughout the world which can be seen in loosely knit social groups.
 London is one of the largest bases for motorcycle clubs, cafes and hang outs:

-Ace Cafe is one of the most famous London biker hang outs, originally operating from 1938 until 1969 then reopening in 1997.
+Ace Cafe is one of the most famous London biker hangouts, originally operating from 1938 until 1969 then reopening in 1997.
 It was extremely popular with the Ton Up Boys in the 50s/60s.
-This continued through to the 90s attracting 12,000 visitors at the reopen.
+This continued through to the 90s attracting 12,000 visitors at the reopening.
 Riders come from all over the world to attend Ace Cafes events as they often host live music.
 DJs and club gatherings.

 This club was started in Hackney Wick in 1959, East London.
 The 59 Club is staffed by unpaid volunteers, as it has been since the 60s.
 The club became an icon of the London youth culture at the time of rock n rollers and still is today.
 They organise events throughout the year and offer a coffee bar.
 Jukebox and table tennis facilities in the main clubroom.